|Table of Contents |

 OBM is onboard manager.
 There should have been three OBM’s on the flight but I was the only one.
 Both Purser positions were filled by cabin crew working up a rank.
 The Pursers are also onboard managers.
 One works in First the other in Economy.

 On many flights the First Class Purser position has been removed.
 When the change was implemented the Flight Manager took over the duties associated with this position.
-Where a Purser is present they run the service and are responsible for doing “performance monitoring” on their crew.
+Where a Purser is present they run the service and are responsible for completing “performance monitoring” on their crew.
+It only appears on their iPad.

 The pre-flight briefing lasts fifteen to twenty minutes.
 Asking the Aircraft Familiarisation Points as questions took only a few minutes.
-The rest of the briefing was no different to any other pre-flight briefing.
+The rest of the briefing was no different to any other.

 Anna – Time in company less than twelve months, still in probation.
 Flew previously for British Airways for a short period of time.
 States she’s ex police.